 We are the Women in Cloud.
 We solve problems, see possibilities, and create impact.
 We are making a difference, from the first day of school to the corner office, and from the farmer’s field to the factory floor.
 This could be you.

-Francine Bey spends her days making sure that some of the world’s most important networks are up, and stay up, 24/7.
-Whether those networks belong to hospitals, beverage companies, online gaming services, or financial organizations, her job is to keep things running like clockwork.
+Francine Bey spends her days making sure that some of the world’s most important networks are up and stay up, 24/7.
+Whether those networks belong to hospitals, beverage companies, online gaming services, or financial organisations, her job is to keep things running like clockwork.

 Her behind-the-scenes role is a high-pressure one and, as she herself says, not the most glamorous.
 Yet she talks about it with the enthusiasm and humor of someone for whom going to work is like opening a Christmas present every day of the year.